-The fees aren’t the problem—every service has a price—the problem is keeping it under wraps until the very end and blind-siding the customer.
+The fees aren’t the problem, as every service has a price.
+The problem is keeping it under wraps until the very end and blind-siding the customer.

-Here are some car salesperson training tips for managers and business owners:
+Here are some car salesman training tips for managers and business owners:

 When training a new car salesperson, it’s important to familiarize them with how your dealership operates.
 They can learn a lot by just observing the day-to-day operations at your dealership.

 Have them watch and listen to what’s going on around them throughout the day.
 Make sure they pay special attention to your top salespeople and how they operate, watching the body language between salespeople and customers to learn how to replicate it and be a successful car salesperson.

 When it comes to training a new car salesperson, training them on your CRM or Customer Relationship Management software is a must.
 This invaluable tool helps them schedule appointments, communicate with potential buyers and maintain relationships with existing customers.